By Laura Crotet, Senior Trip Planner at France Just For You

 On the way to Arromanches to see the remains of the artificial port that was built in one night, you can pass by the Pegasus bridge near Ranville, which played an important part in limiting the German counterattack.

-Claude Monet in giverny
+Claude Monet in Giverny

-You can't go wrong putting your money on Monet!
-Sorry, that was bad, but I couldn’t resist.
-Monet spent much of his life living in Giverny and painting around Normandy: the cliffs of Etretat, the cathedral in Rouen, and of course the water lilies in his own garden.
+Artist Claude Monet spent much of his life living in Giverny and painting around Normandy: the cliffs of Etretat, the cathedral in Rouen, and of course the water lilies in his own garden.

-A visit to Giverny is a must and because of this there are often crowds.
+A visit to Giverny is a must, and because of this, there are often crowds.
 The gardens are enchanting, especially in the spring with colorful flowers everywhere.
 His home is also interesting to visit and will have you wanting to repaint your house in pink and yellow.

 Monet House in Giverny